1and1/ssh-config/README.md

 # SSHConfig

-Maintenance helper tool for maintaining SSH client configs.
+Tool for helping maintain SSH client configs.

-The tool will alter your SSH client config.
+SSHConfig has the ability to probe for (new) hosts using the DNS service and add the hosts to your SSH config.
+Out of that it can connect to SSH servers and find out which servers are reachable and which aren't.

 It will backup the last file, but not all.

 ## Purpose